Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Additional Celtics Insights & Trends

-- The Celtics have a 7-3 record against the spread while finishing 7-3 overall in their last 10 contests.
+- The Celtics have a 6-4 record against the spread while going 6-4 overall over their past 10 contests.

-- The Celtics have hit the over in seven of their past 10 outings.
+- The Celtics have gone over the total in seven of their past 10 contests.

-- Boston has covered the spread in a higher percentage of its home games than away games.
-It has covered 23 times in 41 opportunities at home, and it has covered 22 times in 41 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.